murinata/dremio-awsathena-connector/README.md

 # Dremio ARP AWS Athena Example Connector

+## NEW UPDATE - 04-OCT-2019
+Added QueryResultStreaming config as the default is set to 1 by AWS JDBC Driver which creates issues when you are behind corporate firewall which blocks the port used for QueryResultStreaming

+The new jar file is under target folder

+## NOTE : Added Gandiva DLL for Windows
+Applicable for only for Dremio 3.3.2.
+From Dremio 4.0 onwards, Dremio has stopped supporting any build on Windows OS.

 ## NEW UPDATE - 05-SEP-2019
 Add a Generic JDBC Connector .
 Specify JDBC URL